sardorjs/laravel-11-websocket/README.md

-# Setup | Laravel 11 Project in Docker
+# Setup | Laravel 11 Websocket in Docker

 Follow the steps below to set up and run this Laravel 11 Project in Docker.